Canadian Surface Combatant Land-Based Testing Facility: Frequently Asked Questions

 In March 2022, the first community engagement session took place with the public.

-The project organized a second Community Engagement Session on January 31, 2023.
+DND organized a second Community Engagement Session on January 31, 2023.

-Project updates continued to be posted on the Trident News website in February 2023, March 2023, April 2023, May 2023 and September 2023.
+Project updates were posted on the Trident News website in February 2023, March 2023, April 2023, May 2023, September 2023 and February 2024 and will continue to be provided on a regular basis.

 Building Location